✅ Required Vaccinations

 Is the tap water safe to drink in Philippines?

-No. Tap water is not considered safe to drink in Philippines.
-Use sealed bottled water, boiled water, or a reliable purifier.
-Be cautious with ice in drinks, raw salads, and uncooked food from street vendors.
+Tap water in many parts of Philippines is not considered safe for travellers.
+Use sealed bottled water, boiled water, or a reliable purifier in most areas, and be cautious with ice in drinks, raw salads, and uncooked food from street vendors.
+Confirm with your travel clinic for the specific cities/regions on your itinerary.

 Do I need a Yellow Fever certificate for Philippines?